HyungjunAn/toolbox/keep/res/en/daily.md

 Can I give it back to U?

-현재 진행 상황좀 알려줄래?
--> Can I check the current status of this?
+Can I check the current status of this?

-업데이트된 내용 있을까?
--> Is there any update on this?
+Is there any update on this?

-답변합니다. 그건~
--> To answer your question, it’s because ~
+To answer your question, it’s because ~

-새로운 내용 있으면 바로바로 알려줄게
--> I will keep you posted.
+I will keep you posted.

-새로운 내용 있으면 바로바로 알려줘
--> Please, keep me posted
+Please, keep me posted

-내가 이 서류를 작성해야 하나요?
--> Do I have to fill out this form?
+Do I have to fill out this form?

-왜 내가 이 서류를 작성해야 하나요?
--> Why do I have to fill out this form?
+Why do I have to fill out this form?

-현관에 걸어둘게요
--> I will hang it on the front door
+I will hang it on the front door

-그는 분위기 맞추는 정도만 마셔
--> He is a social drinker
+He is a social drinker